 c.
 ROs must also comply with prevailing safe management measures stipulated by the Ministry of Health.2

 - While in-person marriage solemnizations are allowed, we encourage couples to solemnize their marriages via video link, so as to better protect themselves and their loved ones from the risk of infection.

 - Places of worship may continue to conduct wakes and funerals.
 Families may also continue to install niches for their loved ones in columbaria in places of worship.
-From 4 Aug 2020, funerals, wakes and installation of niches can involve up to 30 persons at any one time (up from the previous limit of 20 persons), excluding religious and supporting workers, whose numbers should be kept to a minimum.
+From 4 Aug 2020, funerals, wakes, installation of niches and post-funeral rites at places of worship can involve up to 30 persons at any one time (up from the previous limit of 20 persons), excluding religious and supporting workers, whose numbers should be kept to a minimum.

 a.
 Persons attending funeral-related activities must maintain a 1 metre safe distance between groups, with each group made up of not more than 5 persons.

 b.
 Attendees must leave the place of worship immediately after the event.
 There may not be any reception with food and drinks.

 - Columbaria in places of worship may re-open to visitors.
 Families who visit in groups are limited to no more than 5 persons in a group, with safe distancing of at least 1 metre between groups.
 These visits should be kept as short as possible, with no mingling between groups.

 - Places of worship may conduct religious rites for groups of up to 5 persons, subject to safe distancing and other safe management measures appropriate to the nature of the rite.